Saturday, March 17, 2018

 By the late 1980s/early 1990s, this London-based agency powerhouse had become so successful that they even eyed the takeover of a clearing bank!
 (A suicidal move as it turned out.)

 Mad Ave was envious of the Saatchi model's business success and strove to copy it.
-But the Saatchi model was a schizophrenic masterpiece: less creatively-driven but highly profitable clients like P&G were kept unwaveringly separate from the creative side of the network (something nobody has come close to emulating as successfully).
+But the Saatchi model was a schizophrenic masterpiece: Less creatively-driven but highly profitable clients like P&G were kept unwaveringly separate from the creative side of the network (something nobody has come close to emulating as successfully).

 Though the belief that knowing everything you can possibly know about someone, including where they’ll be at any given moment = sales, may be workable in limited circumstances, I can't see CD Bales telling Chris that he doesn’t need exceptional courtship skills to make Roxanne fall in love with him, he just needs to know every detail about her, her every desire, and always turn up wherever she is.
 I think they call that stalking.